kmpm/node-mcquery/README.md

 # Node-MCQuery

 __Archival notice!!!__ This project is currently archived because of lack of time and interest.
-I no longer use NodeMCU in any form.
+I no longer play or use minecraft in any form.
 But someone else might be.
 If you want to post a notice here about your active alternative then send me a DM here on github.